dbousfie/PoliticsofAI/syllabus.md

 ## Policy on communication

-The forums should be your primary place for questions, issues and concerns with the course.
 I strive to be accessible and responsive to student inquiries.
 However, repeated or persistent e-mails/texts/phone calls will overload my capacity to respond to all students equally.
 As such, I reserve the right to answer initial questions but forego multiple responses or inquires for a 24hour cool-down period.
 I also may take longer to respond to communications during non-working hours, holidays, and weekends.
 I appreciate your understanding in this matter.

 ## Late Assignments - Formal Guidelines